 While any mammal can get rabies, the rabies virus is most commonly found in wild animals like raccoons, skunks and foxes.
 Bats may also carry the rabies virus.

 How is rabies spread?

 The rabies virus is in the saliva and the brain of rabid animals.
-It can be transmitted through a bite or by getting saliva or brain tissue in the eyes, nose, mouth, or in an open wound.
+The most common way rabies is transmitted is through the bite of an infected mammal.
+Rarely, rabies can be transmitted by getting saliva or brain tissue in the eyes, nose, mouth, or in an open wound.

 What are the symptoms of rabies?

 Animals that are ill with rabies may have signs including abnormal behavior, difficulty swallowing, poor balance, paralysis and seizures.
 The first symptoms of people ill with rabies can be very similar to flu, but symptoms quickly progress and may include prickling or itching sensation at the site of bite, anxiety, confusion, hallucinations, and insomnia.
 Once any mammal becomes ill with rabies, progression to death typically occurs rapidly.

 Symptoms in humans normally appear in two to eight weeks, but longer periods between exposure and the onset of symptoms have been reported.
 The acute period of disease typically ends after 2 to 10 days.
 Once clinical signs of rabies appear, the disease is nearly always fatal, and treatment is typically supportive.

 What should I do if I think I have been exposed to rabies?